blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 * If you are using a virtual environment, be sure to switch to that virtual environment when you run [solution_name].
 This also applies when you are using a tool such as Poetry that sets up a Python virtual environment.

 ## Pipenv detector

-The Pipenv detector discovers dependencies of Python projects.

 The Pipenv detector attempts to run on your project if either a Pipfile or Pipfile.lock file is found.